froala/KMSFroalaEditorBundle/README.md

 ###Concept: Autosave

-The [Froala autosave concept](https://www.froala.com/wysiwyg-editor/docs/concepts/autosave) to automatically request a save action on your server is working, just enter the correct options in your configuration file.
+The [Froala autosave concept](https://www.froala.com/wysiwyg-editor/docs/concepts/autosave) to automatically request a save action on your server is working, just enter the correct options in your configuration file:

 ``` yaml
 // app/config.yml